Learn the Fundamentals of Cannabis

 Beyond the Leaf

-The five- or seven-bladed leaf that has become iconic with the Cannabis plant is actually the least important of its features.
-While this image serves as a common rallying flag to both the industry and cultural aspect surrounding it, the plant itself is much more complex than it’s distinguishing leaves.
+The iconic five‐or‐seven‐bladed leaf of the Cannabis plant is actually the least important of its features.
+While this image serves as a common rallying flag to both the industry and cultural aspects surrounding it, the plant itself is much more complex than its distinguishing leaves.

 Cannabis, like many plants, is a flowering species that undergoes multiple life stages.
 The plant’s “buds” (or racemes) are actually branches of tiny, tightly clustered flowers of the female plant.
-They reach their final form after a slow, controlled drying process, at which point they are snipped off and ready for consumption.
+Buds reach their final form after a slow, controlled drying process, at which point they are harvested, trimmed, and ready for consumption.

-There are many uses for the leaves, stalks and seeds of the plant, however most Cannabis cultivators harvest only its flowers, as they hold the highest concentration of trichomes.
-Tiny, crystalline growths found on the flower buds, these trichomes produce the oils that contain the majority of Cannabis’ medical properties.
+There are many uses for the leaves, stalks, and seeds of the plant, however, most Cannabis cultivators harvest only its flowers, as they hold the highest concentration of trichomes.
+Trichomes are tiny, crystalline growths found on the flower buds, that produce the oils which contain a majority of Cannabis’s medicinal properties.